 Ventry Beach

-Ventry, officially called Ceann Trá, is one of the first adorable Irish villages you’ll encounter along Slea Head Drive.
-In particular, we suggest stopping by Ventry Bay Beach, a blue flag beach west of Dingle.
-This crescent of white sand is a trendy spot, especially in the summer months when a lifeguard is on duty.
+Ventry, officially called Ceann Trá, is one of the first adorable Irish villages along Slea Head Drive.
+In particular, I suggest stopping by Ventry Bay Beach, a blue-flag beach west of Dingle.

 Fahan Beehive Huts

-For this reason, we think it’s worth dropping by at least for a few minutes.
-Note that parking is easily accessible and located directly across the street.
-Plus, you can see an incredible view of Dingle Bay and the Blasket islands from the top.
+This location is home to 19 souterrain and 18 beehive huts.
+Parking is convenient, and from the top, you can see an incredible view of Dingle Bay and the Blasket Islands.
 Just make sure to carry some euros in cash with you–a small entrance fee covers maintenance for this historic site!

 Hold a Baby Lamb